Navigating Conflict in Relationships (particularly when you are LGBTQ or ADHD)

 ADHD fundamentally shapes how you regulate emotion and attention.

-What I encourage in my work with ADHD couples is what I call "ADHD-informed communication": This might sound like: "I am noticing I am getting flooded right now.
+Try to word it simply.
+(ADHD-informed communication): "I am noticing I am getting flooded right now.
 My brain needs a pause.
 Can we come back to this in thirty minutes?"

 Integration: When These Identities Overlap